 lexically-scoped global variable, which is declared using

-special form.
+the VAR special form.
 The result is undefined

-does not occur as a top-level form.
+if VAR does not occur as a top-level form.

 An example of variable declaration and binding: